guilhemheinrich/openAPI-generator/README.md

 # openAPI-generator
-Generate client from a openAPI description file
+Generate an hulble client from a openAPI description file.

+By humble, we mean that tehre is no typechecking of anysort, the generator use the least information avaiable to do a barebone client.
+By doing so, it hopes to be more robust to the various "errors" (or misses) that an OpenAPI spec file may contain.

 # Spec